solliancenet/tech-immersion-data-ai/day1-exp3/README.md

   - [Task 9: SQL Data Discovery and Classification](#task-9-sql-data-discovery-and-classification)
   - [Additional resources and more information](#additional-resources-and-more-information)

+## Overview

+ContosoAuto runs their operations and finance database, `ContosoAutoDb`, on an on-premises SQL Server 2008 R2 database.
+This system is vital to the company's daily activities and as SQL Server 2008 R2 is approaching end of support, they are looking at options for migrating this database into Azure.
+They have read about some of the advanced security and performance tuning options that are available only in Azure and would prefer to a migrate the database into a platform-as-a-service (PaaS) offering, if possible.

+ContosoAuto is using the Service Broker feature of SQL Server within the `ContosoAutoDb` database.
+Service Broker is a feature of SQL Server used for sending and receiving guaranteed, asynchronous messages by using extensions to the Transact-SQL Data Manipulation Language (DML).
+This functionality is being used for several critical business processes, and they cannot afford to lose this capability when migrating their operations database to the cloud.
+They have also stated that, at this time, they do not have the resources to rearchitect the solution to use an alternative message broker.

+In this experience, you will use the Microsoft Data Migration Assistant (DMA) to perform assessments of feature parity and compatibility against both Azure SQL Database and Azure SQL Database Managed Instance, with the goal of migrating the `ContosoAutoDb` database into an Azure PaaS offering with minimal or no changes.
+After completing the assessments, you will perform the database migration and then update ContosoAuto's operations web application to use the new database.
+Once that is complete, you will review and enable some of the database features that are only available in Azure.

 ## Task 1: Perform database assessments for migration

-In this task, you will use the Microsoft [Data Migration Assistant](https://docs.microsoft.com/en-us/sql/dma/dma-overview?view=azuresqldb-mi-current) (DMA) to perform assessments on the `ContosoAutoDb` database.
+In this task, you will use the Microsoft [Data Migration Assistant](https://docs.microsoft.com/sql/dma/dma-overview?view=azuresqldb-mi-current) (DMA) to perform assessments on the `ContosoAutoDb` database.
 You will create two assessments, one for a migration to Azure SQL Database, and then a second for SQL MI.
 These assessments will provide reports about any feature parity and compatibility issues between the on-premises database and the Azure managed SQL database service options.

 > DMA helps you upgrade to a modern data platform by detecting compatibility issues that can impact database functionality in your new version of SQL Server or Azure SQL Database.
 DMA recommends performance and reliability improvements for your target environment and allows you to move your schema, data, and uncontained objects from your source server to your target server.